 Bowman becomes director of player personnel for the Pittsburgh Penguins in 1990 and is inducted into the Hockey Hall of Fame as a builder in 1991, but goes back behind the bench when Penguins coach Bob Johnson is diagnosed with brain cancer after leading the Penguins to the Cup in 1991.
 Johnson dies Nov.
 26, 1991; the Penguins dedicate the season to him and Bowman guides them to a second straight Stanley Cup.

-1972: The New York Islanders lose the first game in franchise history, 4-1 to the Atlanta Flames, in a preseason game in Drummondville, Quebec.
+1972: The New York Islanders lose the first game in their history, 4-1 to the Atlanta Flames, in a preseason game in Drummondville, Quebec.

 2009: The Toronto Maple Leafs acquire forward Phil Kessel in a trade with the Boston Bruins and sign him to a five-year contract.
-Toronto trades its first- and second-round picks in the 2010 NHL Draft and its first-round choice in 2011.
+Toronto trades its first- and second-round picks in the 2010 NHL Draft and a first-round choice in 2011 to the Bruins.